troychaplin/block-check-integration-example/README.md

 # Block Check Integration Example

-A complete working example demonstrating how to integrate custom blocks and post types with the [Block Accessibility Checks](https://wordpress.org/plugins/block-accessibility-checks/) plugin.
-This repository shows developers how to add accessibility validation and real-time checks to their custom blocks and post meta fields using the Block Accessibility Checks Developer API.
+A comprehensive example plugin demonstrating how to integrate with Block Accessibility Checks.

-## Overview

-This example plugin demonstrates:

-- **Custom Block Creation**: Two example blocks (Album Card and Movie Card) with accessibility-focused attributes
-- **Block Accessibility Check Registration**: PHP integration to register custom block validation rules
-- **Custom Post Type with Meta Validation**: Band post type with validated meta fields (Origin, Record Label, First Album)
+This plugin serves as a reference implementation for developers who want to:
+1. Add custom accessibility checks to their own blocks
+2. Register checks that appear in the Block Accessibility Checks settings
-- **JavaScript Validation**: Real-time validation logic for both blocks and post meta
+3. Validate block attributes and post meta fields
-- **Custom Editor Sidebars**: Plugin sidebar with validated meta field components
-- **Settings Integration**: Automatic creation of admin settings pages for configuring validation levels
-- **Complete Build Process**: Webpack configuration and asset management
+4. Integrate with the visual feedback system

-## What's Included
+## Features

 ### Custom Blocks

-- **Album Card Block** (`multi-block-check-example/album-card`)
+- **Album Card Block** (`multi-block-checks-example/album-card`)
-  - Heading field with configurable heading level
-  - Release date field for album information
-  - Description field for album details
-  - Source URL field for credibility/reference
+  - Displays an album cover, title, release date, and description
-  - Accessibility checks for required fields
+  - Includes multiple accessibility checks

-- **Movie Card Block** (`multi-block-check-example/movie-card`)
+- **Movie Card Block** (`multi-block-checks-example/movie-card`)
-  - Similar structure to Album Card with different styling
-  - Same accessibility validation rules
+  - Displays a movie poster, title, release date, and description
-  - Demonstrates multiple blocks with shared validation logic
+  - Demonstrates shared validation logic across multiple block types

 ### Custom Post Type